99003674/LinuxAssignments/README.md

 # LinuxAssignments
-This repository has all the assignments of Linux OS.
+This repository has all the assignments of Linux OS and Programming.